Automated SpectroPhotometric Image REDuction (ASPIRED): Development and Structure of ASPIRED

-The wavelength calibration module is powered by the RANSAC Assisted Spectral CALibration ~(\textsc{RASCAL}, \citealt{2020zndo...4117517V, 2020ASPC..527..627V}, Veitch-Michaelis \& Lam in prep.), a software package developed in conjunction but independently of \textsc{ASPIRED}.
-It is improved on the work by \citet{2018ApOpt..57.6876S}, which searches only for \textit{plausible} sets of arc lines that follow good linear approximations to the system. \textsc{RASCAL} considers the top $N$ sets simultaneously.
-For each peak~(pixel), the most common best-fit atlas line~(wavelength) is chosen from the top candidate sets.
-This acts like a piece-wise linear fit and allows us to extract most of the correct matches from both the red and blue ends of the spectrum.
-RANdom SAmple Consensus~\citep[RANSAC,][]{fischler_bolles_1981} is used to robustly fit a higher-order polynomial model to the candidate correspondences.
-The user is only required to supply a list of calibration lines~(pixels), a list of peaks~(wavelengths), and some knowledge~(e.g.\ dispersion resolution) of the system to initialise a most appropriate and efficient calibrator object for fitting the pixel-to-wavelength solution.
+In \textsc{ASPIRED}, the wavelength calibration module is powered by the RANdom SAmple Consensus~(RANSAC) Assisted Spectral CALibration ~(\textsc{rascal}, \citealt{2020zndo...4117517V, 2020ASPC..527..627V}, Veitch-Michaelis \& Lam, in preperation) library, a concurrent software development project. \textsc{rascal} does not require templates and is designed to work with an arbitrary instrument configuration.
+Users are only required to supply a list of calibration lines~(wavelengths), a list of peaks~(pixels), and some knowledge~(e.g.\ minimum and maximum wavelength limits) of the system to obtain the most appropriate pixel-to-wavelength solution. \textsc{rascal} builds on the work by \citet{2018ApOpt..57.6876S}, which searches only for plausible sets of arc line/peak correspondences that follow a linear approximation.
+RANSAC~\citep{fischler_bolles_1981} is used to fit a higher-order polynomial model to the candidate correspondences robustly. \textsc{rascal} extends this strategy to consider the top $N$ sets of linear relations simultaneously: for each peak~(pixel), the most common best-fit atlas line~(wavelength) is chosen from those $N$ subsets that have a merit function better than a given threshold.
+This acts like a piecewise linear fit and allows us to extract most of the correct matches from both the red and blue ends of the spectrum - a feature that was not available in \citet{2018ApOpt..57.6876S}.